 Banned arrival of international travelers beginning March 23rd for 30 days.
-This ban has been extended until at least May 30th and the reopening of the airport is the subject of heated and ongoing debate.
+This ban has been extended until at least June 30th, and more likely August 31st.
+The reopening of the airport is the subject of heated and ongoing debate.
 The Mayor of Bogotá, Claudia Lopez, who many have speculated will be Colombia’s first female president someday, recently said the Bogota airport would open “over her dead body”.

 Despite the ban on commercial travel, some “humanitarian flights” have continued.
 Many locals were disappointed to learn that regular flights from NYC, a major epicenter of the virus, continued to operate under this humanitarian designation.

-Ordered nationwide quarantine, originally until April 13th, then extended to April 27th and extended again until May 11th.
+Ordered nationwide quarantine, originally until April 13th, then extended to April 27th and extended again until May 11th and then May 26th.
 However, on Monday April 27th, various sectors of the economy started to operate again.
 Approved businesses in construction and manufacturing may send their employees back to work, but every employee in Medellín that purports to be working starting April 27th must be registered in a city-wide database.
 The Mayor of Medellín, Daniel Quintero, says police will be equipped with 1,000 mobile devices across the city to check that these employees have permission to be in the streets.

 With all of these restrictions implemented within two weeks of the first case on Colombian soil, President Duque has been praised for taking decisive action that may have prevented an exponential rise in cases.
 While the fierce scrutiny of last year’s protests has quieted considerably, the Colombian leader still has his naysayers.